pedrohbraga/SORTEE-Hackathon-Dynamic-Collaboration/content_planning.md

     * Each team can have different access to certain repositories

     For example:
-    * This hackathon: github.com/SORTEE-Github-Hackathon
+    * This SORTEE Hackathon: github.com/SORTEE-Github-Hackathon
-    * Our workshop series: github.com/QCBSRworkshops
+    * The Québec Centre for Biodiversity Science R Workshop Series: github.com/QCBSRworkshops

 ### Issues and pull-requests